The Art of Posing People Naturally

 It is no coincidence why some of the world’s best photographers and the best models work together on a regular basis.
 They understand and trust each other, which is what models and photographers need to work on to get the best possible shots.
 Being on the same wavelength as your model will help save time, money, and it will improve your chances of making great photographs.

 Making sure your models are feeling relaxed is vital.
 If they are feeling stressed or tense, the chances are they won’t be able to pose properly.
 The last thing you want is a model looking stiff and sad.
+For sure, some flaws can be fixed with photo retouching or free Lightroom presets for portraits.
+But not the mood.
 Before you start working, make small talk to help break the ice.
 Consider offering them something to drink and make them feel at home.
 This will help lift the pressure and help create a good working environment.

 Try to remain positive around your models, even when things are not going to plan.
 Shouting orders at the model can make shooting natural portraits very difficult.
 Providing them with plenty of encouragement will make a big difference.
 By providing them with positive energy and directing them will make for a great partnership.
 Keep in mind that it will take time to get the perfect shots, so try and remain patient.